openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

 The tutorial supports different models, you can select one from the provided options to compare the quality of open source LLM solutions.

-**Note**: conversion of some models can require additional actions from user side and at least 64GB RAM for conversion.
+   **NOTE**: conversion of some models can require additional actions from user side and at least 64GB RAM for conversion.

 The available options are: